siberianfox/g2wiki/gQuintic.md

     - can be configured to interpret Gcode directly, or run as PWM devices

 - Inputs
-  - 12x protected 3.3v digital inputs
+  - 10 protected 3.3v digital inputs

 - Outputs
-  - 4x analog to digital inputs
+  - 4 analog to digital inputs
-    - configured as thermistor inputs but can be setup as resistor-divided ADC inputs
+    - Straight ADC with 0.0v to 3.2v range
+    - Use external adapter board for thermistor, PT100 or load cell
+    - Analog inputs can be configured for thermistor / PT100 / PT1000 on-board for OEM volumes
-  - 4x buffered digital outputs - selectable 3.3v/5v level
+  - 4 buffered digital outputs - selectable 3.3v/5v level
-  - 4x low-power FET digital outputs - up to 500 ma each (fans, etc.)
+  - 4 low-power FET digital outputs - up to 300 ma each (fans, etc.)
-  - 3x high-power FET digital outputs - 2x extruders @ 6A, 1x heated bed @ 20A)
+  - 3 high-power FET digital outputs - 2 extruders @ 6A, 1 heated bed @ 20A)
   - Neopixel LED array output with DMA firmware driver

 - Other